hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

 #### Undamped system $$(\zeta = 0)$$

 When a system is undamped, it oscillates for time $$t = \infty$$ because there is no damping in the system.
-Therefore, the system is stable, i.e., the output never diverges (it is bounded), it never reaches a steady state.
+Therefore, the system is stable, i.e., the output never diverges (it is bounded), and it never reaches a steady state.

 #### Under-damped system $$(\zeta < 1)$$